 In recent years, the securities markets in the United States and Canada have experienced a high level of price and volume volatility, and the market prices of securities of many companies have experienced wide fluctuations in price which have not necessarily been related to the operating performance, underlying asset values or prospects of such companies.
 There can be no assurance that continuing fluctuations in price will not occur.
 It may be anticipated that any quoted market for the Common Shares will be subject to market trends generally, notwithstanding any potential success of the Company in creating revenues, cash flows or earnings.
-The value of the Common Shares might not develop or be sustained.
-If an active public market for the Common Shares does not develop or, if one develops, if it is not sustained, the liquidity of a shareholder's investment in the Common Shares may be limited and the share price may decline.
+The value of the Common Shares will be affected by such volatility.
+An active public market for the Common Shares does not develop or, if one develops, if it is not sustained, the liquidity of a shareholder's investment in the Common Shares may be limited and the share price may decline.